Selfie Pulla: Impact

-The Students Society Party (SSP) Trust announced a challenge under the title "Let's take a crazy selfie pulla", similar to the song.
-This challenge encourages youngsters taking a smiley selfie and recommend others to do the same, while also posting their selfies on the trust's official Facebook handle by tagging them.
+The Students Society Party (SSP) Trust announced a challenge titled "Let's Take a Crazy Selfie Pulla," referencing a popular song.
+This challenge encourages youngsters to take a smiley selfie and recommend others to do the same, while also posting their selfies on the trust's official Facebook handle by tagging them.
 The president of SSP trust, Thamim Ansari M. said that "For every selfie posted, the SSP will contribute a stationery kit to a child at orphanages and government schools.
 We will reach all the needy children, says president He mentioned that giving a stationery kit not only served the purpose of assisting them in their classroom activities; they would also conduct motivational sessions to assure them that they have SSPians to support their dream."
 In the second season of Bigg Boss Tamil, as a part of a mini task, Mumtaj asked Sendrayan to recite the "Selfie Pulla" track in order to use the restroom.
 The song was played at the 2015 edition of Indian Super League's opening ceremony.